xashru/xashru.github.io/_pages/about.md

 I am Tanvir.
 Currently I am working as a Principal Software Engineer at BJIT Limited, Dhaka, Bangladesh.
 My projects typically involve applied deep learning on Computer Vision and Natural Language Processing.
 Previously I worked as a deep learning researcher at Semion Limited.
 I graduated from Bangladesh University of Engineering and Technology (BUET) at 2016.
 My love for programming grew from participating in contests like Google Code Jam, TopCoder and developing video games.

 ## Research Interests
-My research interests revolve around deep learning as I believe this is essential if we are to achieve artificial general intelligence.
-My primary research interests are
+My primary research interests are in
 - Computer Vision
 - Natural Language Processing
 - Unsupervised and self-supervised learning